This is why your LED Christmas lights flicker

 Incandescent vs LED wattage, measured by a Kill-a-Watt electricity meter

 While LED Christmas lights are more energy efficient, both the difference in color and "flickering" of the lights are hard to ignore.

 Light quality is subjective, and differs with each set of lights, but comparing an LED strand with a vintage string of incandescent mini bulbs, the LEDs look washed out and don't have the warm, rich colors of incandescent bulbs.

 The flickering is even worse.
 This is the choppy, blinking look of the lights, which is especially noticeable if you shake a string of LED lights.
 The lights are actually blinking on and off at the frequency of the electricity in your house!
 If you are in the U.S., the electricity is 120V 60Hz alternating current.
-Since LEDs work on direct current, they are only being powered half of the time, turning on and off sixty times every second, which makes them flicker.
-Here is a video I shot at 60 frames per second - since the electricity is not rock solid at exactly 60Hz, the flicker doesn't perfectly sync up with the frame rate, and they fade in and out in waves on the video.
+Since LEDs work on direct current, they are only being powered half of the time, quickly blinking on and off, which makes them flicker.
+Here is a video of LED lights that I filmed at 60 frames per second — since neither the electricity nor the camera's video is rock solid at exactly 60Hz, the flicker doesn't perfectly sync up with the frame rate, and they fade in and out in waves on the video.

 How to fix the flickering

 When LED Christmas lights first came out, cost was an issue, and early LED strands were stripped down as a result.
 The absolute cheapest way to make a string of DC-powered LED lights that can be plugged into 120V alternating current is to wire all the LEDs in series and keep adding bulbs until the total voltage equals 120.
 This "absorbs" the electricity and lights the LEDs, but in a very blunt (and flickery!) manner.